mballance/caravel_fwpayload/README.md

 ## Current Status
-FWPayload is taking Option #1 for integration into Caravel.
-Specifically, FWPayload will be hardened separately as a macro, then integrated into user_project_wrapper.
+FWPayload is taking Option #2 for integration into Caravel.
+Specifically, FWPayload will be hardened as part of user_project_wrapper.

-The 'openlane/fwpayload' directory contains the config files for running OpenLane.
+The 'openlane/user_project_wrapper' directory contains the config files for running OpenLane.
 The 'openlane' directory contains a Makefile for running OpenLane.

-Openlane completes on fwpayload with the following status:
+Openlane completes on user_project_wrapper with the following status:

 ```
-Number of pins violated: 321
+Number of pins violated: 537
-Number of nets violated: 201
+Number of nets violated: 321
-Total number of nets: 44783
+Total number of nets: 44363
 [INFO]: Generating Final Summary Report...
 [SUCCESS]: Flow Completed Without Fatal Errors.

 ```

-Integrating the fwpayload macro into user_project_wrapper is currently incomplete, due to some include path issues.